-KOTA KINABALU: Sabah, a key producer of oil and gas, has great potential in becoming a major economic force within the country.
+KOTA KINABALU: Sabah, one of the dominant contributors of oil and gas with a huge amount of oil and gas reserves, has great potential in becoming a major economic force within the country.

 Dean of Engineering and Information Technology of Universiti Malaysia Sabah (UMS), Assoc Prof Dr Rosalam Sarbatly, said the development in oil and gas industries of Sabah is progressing slowly however, simply because of limited expertise and trained manpower.